Tips To Keep Your Marriage Thriving

 2. Never lie and deceive one another

 Couples need to be open and honest with one another and not have secrets separating them which can cause doubt.
-Similarly, avoid suspicion and spying on one another if doubts arise, or one spouse will not play by the same rules.
+Similarly, avoid suspicion and spying on one another if doubts arise, or if one spouse will not play by the same rules.
 A husband and wife are partners to one another, but they are also individuals, and each one is answerable for their actions to Allah Alone on the Day of Judgement.
-If you feel suspicious, ask your spouse in private, in a kind and non-accusing manner something like; “What are you working on honey?”
-Your partner may show you, and it’s nothing or they may not, which makes you suspicious.
-At that point – let it go and make a dua that it is nothing, then put your trust in Allah that if you are meant to know, He will make it known to you.
+If you feel suspicious, ask your spouse in private, in a kind and non-accusing manner something like; "What are you working on honey?"
+Your partner may show you, and it's nothing, or they may not, which breeds suspicion.
+At that point - let it go and make a dua that it is nothing, then put your trust in Allah understanding that if you are meant to know something, He swt will make it known to you.
 It is not your job to monitor your spouse.
-Leave him to Allah and trust one other and expect the best from each other.
+Leave them to Allah and trust one other and expect the best from each other.

 I know some couples who openly express to one another who they find attractive.
 That is a bridge that should never be crossed and surely does not promote closeness in a relationship.
 Why open yourself up to pain and insecurity?
-We all know that there are better-looking and smarter people around, and to have it verbalized by someone you deeply care about, is asking for trouble!
-Show respect towards one another and care about their feelings.
-We all should lower our gaze because it is prescribed to us in Islam as a way to avoid fitna as well.
-Respecting one another is just as important as loving each other – so you shouldn’t show or mention admiration for another person, purely out of respect for your spouse’s feelings.
+We all know that there are better-looking and smarter people around, and to have it verbalized by someone you care about, is asking for trouble.
+Show respect towards one another and care about their feelings instead.
+We should lower our gaze anyway, because it is better to avoid fitna.
+Respecting one another is just as important as loving each other.

 4. Never be too busy for one another